A Unique & Memorable Style

 The Hermitage Hotel quickly established itself as a favorite for politicians.
 Over the decades, campaign headquarters were regularly established in the hotel.
 Governors lived here before taking office.
 Legislators, lobbyists, and news reporters congregated in the lobby.
 Many political discussions were held and many deals were made in the restaurant, or sometimes in a smoke-filled suite.

-The women’s suffrage movement reached is successful conclusion in 1920 when The Hermitage Hotel was the national headquarters for both pro- and anti-suffrage causes, while the state legislators cast their votes that brought about the ratification of the 19th Amendment.
+The women’s suffrage movement reached it's successful conclusion in 1920 when The Hermitage Hotel was the national headquarters for both pro- and anti-suffrage causes, while the state legislators cast their votes that brought about the ratification of the 19th Amendment.
 Its passage was celebrated with as much intensity as the fight to achieve it and mourned with all the drama and sensationalism used to fight it.
 At The Hermitage Hotel, emotions ran the gamut.
 In March 1995, a celebration marking the 75th anniversary of women's suffrage was held at the hotel.

 Presidential visits brought fame and excitement to The Hermitage Hotel, starting in 1911 when President Taft spoke at a banquet held in his honor in the hotel ballroom.
 In subsequent years, Woodrow Wilson, Nixon, Kennedy, Johnson, Carter, Clinton, and Bush each made visits.
 Military heroes have been honored at The Hermitage Hotel, Sergeant Alvin York being an outstanding example.
 Charlie Chaplin visited.
 History's greatest characters—including sports legend Babe Ruth and even bank robber John Dillinger—have stayed overnight at The Hermitage Hotel.